ToniKorin/cordova-plugin-autostart/README.md

 Autostart plugin
 ====================
 This [Cordova][cordova] plugin will automatically start your app after the every boot.
-You can enable or disabled the autostart function in your app.
+You can enable or disable the autostart function in your app.

 ## Supported Platforms
 - __Android__